b4h4w/Blog/README.md

 # Blog
-Images, Diagram, and other supporting information for blog.
+Images, Diagram, and other supporting information for my blog.